County of Tripoli: War with the Seljuk Empire

 In 1125, Count Pons of Tripoli marched against the Turks who had again attacked Edessa, this time besieging the town of Azaz.
-Pons of Tripoli, Baldwin II and the Count of Edessa lured the Turks from Azaz and into an ambush on the plains, where the Turkish forces were defeated.
+Pons of Tripoli, Baldwin II and Count Joscelin I of Edessa lured the Turks from Azaz and into an ambush on the plains, where the Turkish forces were defeated.

 Earthquake of 1170

 On 29 June 1170, an earthquake struck the region.
 The defensive forts of Krac des Chevaliers, Chastel Blanc and al-'Ariymah were damaged.
 The cathedral of St Mary in Tripoli township was destroyed.
 The earthquake of 1170 resulted in a brief truce between Nur al-Din and the county (unlike a previous less severe earthquake of 1157 where fighting continued).

 Contenders

 Bertrand of Toulouse, son of Alphonso-Jordan

-Alfonso-Jordan (1103–1148) was the son of Raymond IV and his third wife, Elvira of Castile.
+Alfonso Jordan (1103–1148) was the son of Raymond IV and his third wife, Elvira of Castile.
 Although he was born in Tripoli, Alphonso-Jordan was raised in France.
 In 1147, he joined the Second Crusade, which was launched in response to the loss of the County of Edessa to Turkish forces.
 Alphonso died, possibly poisoned, in Caesarea, in 1148.
 He had an illegitimate son, Bertrand of Toulouse, who continued his progress towards Tripoli.

 Count Raymond II (1115–1152), the grandson of Bertrand, Count of Tripoli, engaged his enemies, Nur al-Din and Unur of Damascus, to confront his cousin, Bertrand.
 The Turkish forces, having only recently battled Raymond II at the Siege of Damascus, attacked the castle of Arima (al-Ariymah).
 They captured Bertrand of Toulouse, who spent the following decade in Muslim prisons.
-He was released in 1159 following the intervention of Manuel Comnenus, emperor of Byzantium.
+He was released in 1159 following the intervention of Manuel Komnenos, emperor of Byzantium.
 Raymond II later regained Arima.
 In 1152, Raymond II was killed by the Assassins.
 He was the first recorded non-Muslim victim of this sect.